giantswarm/releases/announcements/2021/week06.md

 ## Managed apps

+- We are adding an app for [KEDA](https://github.com/giantswarm/keda-app) (Kubernetes Event-Driven Autoscaling) to our playground catalog.

+## Web interface

+- The Apps section has been re-designed completely to provide access to all apps quicker, independent of the catalog they belong to.

 ## Documentation

 - We added documentation for [spot VMs on Azure](https://docs.giantswarm.io/advanced/spot-instances/azure/), which is supported as of Azure release v14.1.0.